-Pietro Parravano is the past President of the San Mateo County Harbor District.
-He is the President of the Institute for Fisheries Resources.
-Since Mr. Parravano's tenure with the Pew National Ocean Commission, he has been active in promoting its recommendations of reforming ocean policy.
+Currently serves as the President of the Institute for Fisheries Resources.
+As a member of the Pew National Ocean Commission, he co-authored a report to Congress on recommendations for a national ocean policy and sustainable fisheries.
+He remains active in promoting these recommendations for sustainable fisheries and advocating for a national ocean policy as a member of the Joint Oceans Commission Initiative.
 He is a member of the California Sea Grant Advisory Board.
-He is co-chair of the Roots of Change Council.
-The Roots of Change is a collaborative of diverse leaders and institutions unified in common pursuit of achieving a sustainable food system in California by 2030.
 He is a founding member of the San Mateo County Food System Alliance.
-This alliance is comprised of 25 individuals committed to creating a sustainable food system in San Mateo County.
+This alliance is comprised of individuals committed to creating a sustainable food system in San Mateo County.
 In 2005, he initiated the process to form a national organization of commercial fishermen.
 Now the group is established with a national membership.

 He has received numerous awards from all levels of government and community organizations for his advocacy of sustainable fishing.
 He received his master’s degree in biology from Eastern Michigan University.
 After completing graduate school, he taught science and mathematics at Woodside Priory School in Portola Valley.